 Categories BA BBS BSc CSIT MA Total

-Yes 2 2 0 0 4
+Yes 8 4 0 1 13

-No 10 12 19 1 42
+No 17 12 11 7 47

 Inference: The data on further studies concludes that applied course graduates are either not interested or they are simply unsuccessful to go for further studies.
-It also infers that most of female graduates have gone for further studies, a result of women empowerment policy adopted by the government of Nepal.
-Similarly, the data foreshadows the need for revisiting the BSc

-CSIT and general course curriculum and find the reason why the graduates are discouraged to go for further studies.
+It also infers that more than half number of female graduates have gone for further studies as a result of women empowerment policy adopted by the government of Nepal.
+Similarly, the data foreshadows the need for revisiting the BSc CSIT curriculum and find the reason why the graduates are discouraged to go for further studies.